SunSerega/SAC/README.md

 1. Download [Config.exe](https://github.com/SunSerega/SAC/raw/master/Config.exe) (skip first 2 if you still have it);
 2. Place it in folder, you installed SAC to;
 3. Launch it, uncheck all and press OK.
-4. Restart your computer, for all icons and context menu shortcuts to be properly deleted.

 ---